How to Keep a Brag Document That Actually Gets You Promoted

 During Performance Reviews

 Your brag document becomes your self-review outline.
-You're not scrambling to remember—you're selecting from a curated list.
+You're not scrambling to remember — you're selecting from a curated list.
+When the self-review form asks "describe your key accomplishments," you're copying and sharpening from entries you already wrote.

 In Promotion Conversations